 Gold is the most important currency in Clash Royale.
 Players don’t farm it like in Clash of Clans, and instead it’s earned by winning battles.
 You can also earn gold from free daily chests.
 The more battles you win, the more chests you can unlock.
 Some take three hours to unlock, some take eight, and even 12 hours.
 I start those before heading to bed.
 It’s a long wait, but worth it.
 The Crown Chest gives out the most gold.

 Clash Royale troops (or cards) are upgraded by getting more of the same card.
 Once you have enough, spend gold to upgrade it to a powerful unit.
-Like the Giant, Goblins, skeletons, a baby Dragon, and many other troops from Clash of Clans.
-It’s important to update troops as you progress, don’t upgrade everything.
+Like the Giant, Goblins, skeletons, Hog Rider, and many other troops from Clash of Clans.
+It’s important to update troops as you progress, but don’t upgrade everything.
 Gold needs to be spent wisely, and sparingly.
 Only upgrade what you plan to use, and save as much as you can for the important upgrades later.
-You do want a good variety, but some troops early on just aren’t worth upgrading, and this will slow progression.
+You do want a good variety when changes come, but some troops early on just aren’t worth upgrading, and this will slow progression.
 Upgrade the cards you use the most, for a stronger and more capable army.

 Taking part in challenges or Tournaments is a great way to earn gold and cards to upgrade too.
 The Grand Challenge can earn you hundreds of cards and lots of gold.
 Instantly allowing for huge upgrades that can turn the battle in your favor.